 Why are there so many containers and reusable sacks?

-We still need to recycle more.
-The Welsh Government has set a target to recycle 70 per cent by 2025, which is why we are making changes to your recycling collections in order to follow the Welsh Government Collections Blueprint.
+The Welsh Government has set a target to recycle 70 per cent by 2025, which is why we made changes to your recycling collections in order to follow the Welsh Government Collections Blueprint.

-The experience of other councils in Wales shows us that the best way to increase both the quantity of waste being recycled and the quality of this recycling is with a Kerbside Sort Recycling Service like the one we are introducing.
+The experience of other councils in Wales shows us that the best way to increase both the quantity of waste being recycled and the quality of this recycling is with a Kerbside Sort Recycling Service like the one we have implemented.

 Using separate containers and sacks for different materials is an important part of this system.
 This means that the recycling collected is as free from contamination by other materials as possible, so it can eventually be made into something new.

 Where will I store them all?
 Won’t they take up too much room?